 Murad Ali is currently working as research officer at center for international strategic studies (CISS) Islamabad.
 He did Mphil in international relations from the University of Peshawar and MSC in international Relations from National Defense University Islamabad.
 Before joining CISS, he also served as lecturer in the department of peace and conflict studies at University of Swabi where he is also credited to launch International Relations as a seperate discipline under the umbrella of the department of peace and conflict Studies.
 His research work focuses on the areas of strategic stability, nuclear studies, foreign policy, arms control and disarmament and international security.

 Dr. Muhammadi is an Associate Director at the Center for International Strategic Studies (CISS) Islamabad.
-He holds a Ph.D. degree in International Politics from the School of International Relations and Public Affairs (SIRPA), Shanghai International Studies University (SISU), Shanghai, PR China.
-He has worked with Karakoram International University, Gilgit, Pakistan as an Assistant Professor (visiting).
-His research areas and interests are China-South Asia Relations, Non-Traditional Security, Foreign policy analysis, and Belt & Road Initiative/CPEC.
+He holds a Ph.D. in Politics & International Relations from the School of International Relations and Public Affairs (SIRPA), Shanghai International Studies University (SISU), Shanghai, PR China.

 Muhammad Shakir is working as a Research Fellow at the Center for International Strategic Studies (CISS).
 He holds M.Sc. degree in Strategic & Nuclear Studies, from the National Defence University (NDU), Islamabad.
 His areas of interests include Arms Control & Disarmament, Nonproliferation of WMDs, and Nuclear Discourse in South Asia.